 Best Fly Boxes for Wet Flies and Streamers

-Wet flies tend to be a little bigger, so you are going to need a larger box.
+Wet flies and streamers tend to be a little bigger, so you are going to need a larger box.

 And preferably one that you can see into without having to thumb through piles of feathers.